springfall2008/batpred/docs/apps-yaml.md

 ![image](images/GivTCP-recommended-settings.png)

-### Home Assistant inverter control
+### Home Assistant GivTCP inverter control

 As an alternative to REST control, Predbat can control the GivEnergy inverters via GivTCP controls in Home Assistant.
-The template `apps.yaml` is pre-configured with regular expressions for the following configuration items that should auto-discover the GivTCP controls, but may need changing if you have multiple inverters or non-standard GivTCP entity names.
+The template `apps.yaml` is pre-configured with regular expressions for the following configuration items that should auto-discover the GivTCP controls for two inverters (givtcp_ and givtcp2_), but may need changing if you have non-standard GivTCP entity names.
+If you only have a single inverter then the givtcp2_ lines can be commented out.

-The **givtcp_rest** line should be commented out/deleted in order for Predbat to use the direct GivTCP Home Assistant controls.
+If Predbat is to use the direct GivTCP Home Assistant controls as the preferred control method, the **givtcp_rest** line should be commented out/deleted.

 - **charge_rate** - GivTCP battery charge rate entity in watts
 - **discharge_rate** - GivTCP battery discharge max rate entity in watts